wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 Misrepresentation of the state of mind of The Other and or of The Self is a virtue when in service to the tribal narrative fiction.

+## Third Rule, corollary

+Projection of one own's tribal behaviour onto The Other is a virtue when in service to the tribe.

 ## Fourth Rule

 Logical fallacy is a virtue when in service to the tribal narrative fiction.